-When in-person classes resume, Wonderland's amphitheater, pond area and tables will offer the opportunity for socially-distanced outdoor learning spaces for classroom teachers to utilize in addition to continuing to provide a unique opportunity to explore the natural world.
+Wonderland’s amphitheater, pond area and tables offer our students outdoor learning spaces and provide a unique opportunity to explore the natural world.

-Wonderland provides SSKY students the opportunity to study science with all their senses as they explore the outdoor garden classroom through a variety of grade-appropriate, hands-on lessons ranging from plant life cycles, weather/environment, life sciences, entomology and biology.
+Through structured classes, Wonderland provides SSKY students the opportunity to study science with all their senses as they explore the outdoor garden classroom through a variety of grade-appropriate, hands-on lessons ranging from plant life cycles, weather/environment, life sciences, entomology and biology.
 In addition to outdoor classes, Wonderland is utilized by teachers for special project, enjoyed by students and their parents for special outdoor lunches, and is open to the entire community throughout the year on scheduled “Dirt Days” and for special events such STEAM Night.

 The curriculum for lessons in Wonderland is developed in collaboration with teachers and volunteer gardeners, including Master Gardeners and other experts in various fields.
 In past years, students have created illustrated journals to document their experiences and observations in Wonderland.
 These yearly journals offer a beautiful record of each students’ journey at Sonoran Sky.
 Example curricula from past years include: